stacksjs/ts-pkgx/docs/packages/apache.org/avro/index.md

 # avro

-> Package from pantry: apache.org/avro
+> Apache Avro is a data serialization system.

 ## Package Information